 John Hugh DeMastri, DCNF

-Robinhood declined the Daily Caller News Foundation’s request for comment.
+Walmart did not immediately respond to a Daily Caller News Foundation request for comment.

 For licensing opportunities of our original content, please contact firstname.lastname@example.org.

 Please help us!
 If you are fed up with letting radical big tech execs, phony fact-checkers, tyrannical liberals and a lying mainstream media have unprecedented power over your news please consider making a donation to BPR to help us fight them.
 Now is the time.
 Truth has never been more critical!

 - Biden: Musk’s foreign ties are ‘worth being looked at’ after ‘joint acquisition’ of Twitter with ‘other countries’ - November 10, 2022

 - With Republicans poised to take back the House, a key opportunity to reverse Dems’ insanity emerges - November 9, 2022

 - Elon Musk offloads nearly $4 billion in Tesla stock as shares continue to tank - November 9, 2022

 We have no tolerance for comments containing violence, racism, profanity, vulgarity, doxing, or discourteous behavior.
 If a comment is spam, instead of replying to it please click the ∨ icon below and to the right of that comment.
 Thank you for partnering with us to maintain fruitful conversation.